ibm-cloud-docs/activity-tracker/ibm-internal-only/overview.md

 4. <b style=" color:#002080">Centralize the analysis of logs and events.</b> AT works with the [IBM Cloud Log Analysis service](https://pages.github.ibm.com/alchemy-logmet/).
 Therefore, you can also use the IBM Cloud Log Analysis URL to analyze event data with your log data.

+## Types of events

+There are two kinds of events in Activity Tracker:

+* **Management Events**:  These are events that are generated when an API call changes the state of a Cloud resource.
+A resource might be an entire service instance or a resource managed internally by a service.
+A resource can be whatever the user experiences as a "thing" that they can create/update/delete, regardless of its internal implementation.
+For example, creating a policy for a user.

+* **Data Events**: These are events that are generated when an API call retrieves the data from a resource.
+There are an order-of-magnitude more data events than management events, so the user must opt in to start saving them. **NOTE: Data events are not currently supported in Activity Tracker, but will be in the future.**

 ## Activity data format

 Event data must comply with the CADF standard.
 To see sample apps that work with Activity Tracker in various languages and generate CADF formatted events, see [helloAT](https://github.ibm.com/activity-tracker/helloAT).